Fines & Penalties for Marijuana Possession in Wisconsin

 If you’ve picked up a newspaper in the past several decades, you probably found it hard to ignore the dramatic increase in Wisconsin drug-related crimes.
 The more America fights the war on drugs, the more incarcerations there are.
 Depending on your politics, this is either a good or bad thing.
 Being in the business of criminal defense does not make us anyone to judge – our goal is simply to protect your rights in whatever manner legally possible.

 As of 2015, roughly half of those incarcerated in federal prisons are there because of illegal drugs.
-Marijuana comprises over a quarter of those offenses, with cocaine, methamphetamine, crack cocaine, heroin, and other random concoctions rounding out the list.
-Now more than ever, you’ve heard it said that no one any longer prosecutes the use of cannabis.
-Heck, you’ve probably been in a state far outside of Washington or Colorado (where cannabis has been legalized) and seen someone who looks professional and put-together light up a doobie on public property right out in the open.
+Marijuana comprises over a quarter of those offenses, with cocaine, methamphetamine, crack cocaine, heroin, and other drugs adding to the mix.
+You’ve heard it said that no one prosecutes the use of cannabis anymore.
+Maybe you've been in a state where cannabis has been legalized and seen someone who looks professional and put-together light up a joint on public property right out in the open.
 Well, marijuana is still illegal in Wisconsin.

 From a Possession Misdemeanor to a Felony with Intent to Distribute: the Law is Still the Law